Mica-labs/MICA/README.md

 python -m mica.demo
 ```

-After running, you can access the MICA Workbench in your browser at [http://localhost:7860](http://localhost:7860) and start designing your bot through an intuitive interface.
+After running, you can access the MICA Workbench in your browser at [http://localhost:7860](http://localhost:7860) and start designing your bot.

 ![generate-sussess.png](static/generate-success.png)